Mihály Horányi

 Ethan Williams

 Ethan Que Williams was an undergraduate Physics major at CU.
 He worked under the guidance of Zoltan Sternovsky and Sascha Kempf simulating ion trajectories in SIMION in the effort to optimize the design of the Large Area Mass Analyzer (LAMA) dust telescope.
+Ethan went on to purusue a PhD at Dartmouth College.

 Tyler Wingfield